 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).

 The West of England Combined Authority is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.

 - Embedded videos: videos embedded from third party websites, such as YouTube or Vimeo, have their own markup which we do not have control over.
 All videos produced by us will have captions where applicable.
 We cannot guarantee that any videos not produced by us will have captions available.

 - Third-party embedded maps (such as Google Maps and OpenStreet Maps): Where possible, OpenStreet maps and Leaflet are used to try and improve the experience for screen readers and that a textual alternative is available for data shown on the maps.
 However, some areas such as journey planning tools (journeyplanner.travelwest.info subdomain) and travel updates rely on third-party data, so textual alternatives are not always available or accessible.

-- PDFs and non-HTML documents: Many documents are in less accessible formats, for example PDF.
+- PDFs and non-HTML documents: Many older documents are in less accessible formats, for example PDF.
+The accessibility regulations do not require us to fix PDFs or other older documents if they are not essential to providing our services.
 Non-HTML documents published on or after 23 September 2020 must have an accessible format.